-b.
-At the balance sheet date of 31 December 2000
+(b) At the balance sheet date of 31 December 20X1, the end of the reporting period

 Present obligation as a result of a past obligating event - There is still no obligation for the costs of fitting smoke filters because no obligating event has occurred (the fitting of the filters).
 However, an obligation might arise to pay fines or penalties under the legislation because the obligating event has occurred (the non-compliant operation of the factory).